magnusfeuer/csv-test/README.md

 1. Emitted JSON strings are not escaped.
-If a CSV string field contains quotes or other JSON-special characters, the output not be JSON-compliant.
+If a CSV string field contains quotes or other JSON-special characters, the output will not be JSON-compliant.

 ## IMPROVEMENTS

-1. `Record` data is disconnected from their `Specification`
+1. `Record` data is disconnected from their `Specification` counterpart
    We need a way so that each field in a record directly can access its specificaiton field name and type.
 Preferrably without adding 8 bytes of specification reference to each field.